 These two pictures are of my bouquet.
 I will always wish that pink was orange.
 One of those details that, at the time, you think you won't care about, and then it's too late when you realize you do.
 There is nothing in foresight to be done about that, though.
 There were many other details I never did end up caring about, so it's impossible to know which you will and which you won't.

 The tent hearkened back to days of old, when kings and queens traveled with tents when they set out on long voyages.
 It was so spacious inside...I see the draw to that.
-Like a miniature moving castle, there is something magical about the way they communicate that a transformation is taking place, and anticipation of treasures hidden inside.
+Like a miniature moving castle, there is something magical about the transformation that takes place.
 When it came time to have it taken down, my mom commented that she was going to miss having it in her yard.

 We completed Cinderella tasks - wrapping and decorating and mopping.